h2r/pomdp-py/docs/html/_sources/examples.tiger.rst.txt

             # Step 4
             # Let's create some simulated real observation;
-            # Update the belief Creating true observation for
+            # Here, we use observation based on true state for sanity
-            # sanity checking solver behavior.
-In general, this
+            # checking solver behavior.
+In general, this observation
-            # observation should be sampled from agent's observation
+            # should be sampled from agent's observation model, as
-            # model, as
             #
             #    real_observation = tiger_problem.agent.observation_model.sample(tiger_problem.env.state, action)
             #